Prag8855/aab/content/guides/buying-used-car-in-germany.md

 ## Step 6: Drive your vehicle

 You are now ready to drive!
 Don't forget that you must still pay the vehicle tax (*[[Kraftfahrzeugsteuer]]*).
 This tax will be taken directly from your bank account once a year.
-[You will receive a confirmation](/guides/kraftfahrzeugsteuerbescheid) (*Kraftfahrzeugsteuerbescheid*) by mail.
+[You will receive a confirmation](/guides/kraftfahrzeugsteuerbescheid) (*Kraftfahrzeugsteuerbescheid*) by post.

 ## Step 7: Look for cheaper car insurance